imkit/imkit-web-sdk/docs/en/PRIVACY.md

 ## 1. Acquisition of Personal Data

-(1) When you register as a IMKit member, you will be asked to enter a registered account number (email address), member name, and contact phone number.
+(1) When you register as a IMKit member, you will be asked to enter a registered account number (email address).

 (2) When you are using the IMKit service, IMKit may collect the following information: